niteshk727/portfolio/index.md

-Hey There !
+# About Me:
 I'm an experienced Java developer with a solid background in Core Java and SQL.
 Over the years, I've specialized in designing and implementing efficient Java-based applications and optimizing database performance through SQL.
 My problem-solving skills and collaborative approach have allowed me to excel in cross-functional teams, delivering robust software solutions.
 I'm committed to staying up-to-date with the latest technologies and opportunities.

-I am on a Journey to bridge gap with latest market trends of Data Analytics, ML and AI.
+I am on a Journey to transition towards latest market trends of **Data Analytics**, **ML** and **AI**.

-Here are some of the projects which you can find out for your reference.
+#### Some of my skillset which you can count on

+*   Programming Languages : Java & Python
+*   RDBMS, SQL
+*   Data Structures
+*   Web Development
+*   EDA through MS Excel and Pandas
+*   SpringBoot and REST API
+*   XML & SOAP WebServices
+*   Repo Management using git and Github
+*   Unit & Manual Testing
+*   Eclipse
+*   Debugging
+*   Jasper Reports using iReport

+Let's talk about some of my work where this can be demonstrated.

 # Project 1